rhortal/eportem/README.md

 # Specify a different port if 8000 is already in use
 python3 run_mock_server.py --port 8888

+# To pass additional options to the mock server
+python3 run_mock_server.py --debug

 # Use the real ePortem service (default)
 export USE_MOCK_SERVER=NO